-- 1. Perform the Preparation procedure on page 6-13 of this section. - 2.
+- 1. Follow steps 1-5 under Preparation on page 6-13. - 2.
 See Figure 6-18.
-Cut the four ties securing the black high-voltage (HV) insulation sleeves to the HV cables.
+Cut the four ties securing the black high voltage (HV) insulation sleeves to the HV cables.
 Slide the sleeves down to expose the two ring-tongue terminal connections. - 3.
 Remove the two terminal screws and disconnect the cables from the magnetron pigtails.
 Remove the sleeves and discard them.
 Save the screws for reuse.